 - Threat Modeling -Medical device manufacturers should conduct cybersecurity risk analyses that include threat modeling for each of their medical devices and, most importantly, update those regularly.
 Done properly, threat modeling will provide traditional risk management and failure mode analysis paradigms.
-In addition, it will give manufacturers a framework to assess threat from what the FDA calls “active adversaries/malicious use.”
+In addition, it will give manufacturers a framework to assess the threat from what the FDA calls “active adversaries/malicious use.”

 - Threat Sources, Detection & Impact – Threat sources should be characterized by severity.
 Medical devices may not be capable of detecting threat activity and, in many cases, will be reliant on network monitoring.
 FDA suggests strongly that medical device manufacturers assess the impact of a cybersecurity signal both horizontally and vertically.
-In this context, horizontal analysis could detect a problem across the medical device manufacturer’s entire product portfolio.
+In this context, the horizontal analysis could detect a problem across the medical device manufacturer’s entire product portfolio.
 A vertical focus, by contrast, would hopefully detect if there is an impact on specific components within the medical device.

 Cybersecurity Breach: Protecting, Responding & Recovering

 The FDA’s guidance turns its attention to protecting, responding, and recovering from a cybersecurity breach or other problem.
-Here, the agency recommends that medical device manufacturers implement device-based features, such as device design controls, as a primary means of mitigating any risk to medical device end users.
+Here, the agency recommends that medical device manufacturers implement device-based features, such as device design controls, as a primary means of mitigating any risk to medical device end-users.

 Adopting Coordinated Vulnerability Disclosure Policy

-FDA also urges medical device manufacturers to adopt a coordinated vulnerability disclosure policy and practices that features a clear means of acknowledging receipt of any vulnerability to the vulnerability submitter within a clearly defined time frame.
+FDA also urges medical device manufacturers to adopt a coordinated vulnerability disclosure policy and practices that feature a clear means of acknowledging receipt of any vulnerability to the vulnerability submitter within a clearly defined time frame.

 Leveraging Cybersecurity Vulnerability Plan